kodou/kodou-docs/_docs/code_samples.md

 ### Environment Setup
 For all calls the default endpoint, api.kodoi.io, is assumed.

-You need to provide your API id, supplied by kodou.io, as a custom field, X-Consumer-Custom-ID.
+You need to provide your API id (it looks like eyJhbGciOiJXXXXX....), supplied by kodou.io, as a field, `Authorization: Bearer eyJhbGciOiJXXXXX....`.
 Json payloads are used for the protocol's data.
 The examples in this section can be used with PostMan.

 Below, set up a Python 3 environment with a set of Python packages available on pypi.org.
 ```
 POST /environment/python/setup
-X-Consumer-Custom-ID:XXXXXXXXXX
+Authorization: Bearer eyJhbGciOiJXXXXX....
+Content-Type: application/json; charset=utf-8
 {
 	"version": "3",
 	"dependencies": ["numpy", "requests", ...]